How Many Days in Kyoto? A Local’s Guide to Japan’s Cultural Heart

 • Day 1:

-Explore Eastern Kyoto’s historic treasures—wander through the atmospheric streets of Gion and visit timeless temples such as Kiyomizu-dera Temple.
+Explore Eastern Kyoto’s historic treasures—wander through the atmospheric streets of Gion and visit timeless temples such as Kiyomizu-dera Temple (opens in new tab).
 These are some of the must-see Kyoto attractions that capture the city’s spirit.

 • Day 2: